bhrnjica/daany/docs/DevGuide/developer_guide.md

 Assert.Equal(new List<object>() { 1, "Sarajevo", 71000, "BiH", true, 3.14, date3, 31, "male" }, filteredDF[0]);

 ```
-The following code shows how to remove rows containing `Miami` as column value.
+The following code shows how to remove all rows in the data frame containing `Miami` value in the `City` column:

 ```csharp
 var date = DateTime.Now.AddDays(-20);